Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 ![alt](/img/Medium_Amplitude_Attitude_Level_Diagram.png)

+#### Additional Note:

-**Additional Note**: Although the input signal used in the simulaztion is small-amplitude/medium-low frequency, good experimental results can still be obtained by changing the input signal to small-amplitude/high-frequency or medium-amplitude/medium-low frequency
+Although the input signal used in the simulaztion is small-amplitude/medium-low-frequency, good experimental results can still be obtained by changing the input signal to small-amplitude/high-frequency or medium-amplitude/medium-low-frequency

 ### Time-Domain Characteristics Analysis